crisprVerse/Tutorials/Design_CRISPRa/README.md

 ## Adding TSS annotation

-While KRAS has a single TSS, for gene target(s) having multiple TSSs it is valuable knowing which of the promoter regions each gRNA targets, and consequently which isoforms will be affected.
+While KRAS has a single TSS, for gene target(s) having multiple TSSs it is valuable knowing which promoter region each gRNA targets, and consequently which isoforms will be affected.
 It is also helpful to know the exact location our gRNAs target with respect to each TSS.
 All this information is appended to the `GuideSet` object with the